disintegration/imaging/README.md

 ### Incorrect image orientation after processing (e.g. an image appears rotated after resizing)

 Most probably, the given image contains the EXIF orientation tag.
-The stadard `image/*` packages do not support loading and saving this kind of information.
+The standard `image/*` packages do not support loading and saving this kind of information.
 To fix the issue, try opening images with the `AutoOrientation` decode option.
 If this option is set to `true`, the image orientation is changed after decoding, according to the